-- Using the TRAILER TILT lever (See "Trailer Tilt Lever" on page 3-9), raise the front of bed up to full tilt position. - 7.
+- Using the TRAILER TILT lever, raise the front of bed up to full tilt position reeling out winch cable as needed to keep slight tension on the cable (See "Trailer Tilt Lever" on page 3-8.) - 7.
 If the approach plate has not touched the ground, move the undercarriage forward until the approach plate touches the ground and starts supporting the trailer.
 Then alternate between moving the undercarriage forward while lowering the tilt angle and reeling in the winch cable.
 The object is to keep a part of the weight on the approach plate, and part of the weight on the wheels while lowering the tilt angle and keeping slight tension on the winch cable.
 Always use low load angle to unload powered products.
 To achieve low load angle, the undercarriage has to be all the way forward.
 The maximum load angle is only intended, if required, for unloading non-powered products and to transfer load to tractor.
 Transfer load to tractor by raising deck and moving axles toward rear until load is forward of rear axle, thus transferring load to tractor.